 We have been prescribed three EpiPens.
 Doctors advise always having two EpiPens to hand (see section 7 (Nut allergy) on this Portland Blog post).
 So we keep two EpiPens in the changing bag and one in the kitchen.
 The logic being that, when we are in the house, the changing bag will be in the house too, so we will have access to the “house” EpiPen, plus the further two “out and about” EpiPens in the changing bag.

 Collection of expired EpiPens

 The allergy nurse at the hospital advised us that, if we didn’t have an in-date EpiPen to hand, then we should use an EpiPen which has passed its expiry date, as there is a chance it may still work.
 I wasn’t sure how far past its expiry date an EpiPen has to be, to be totally useless.
-I have therefore taken to hoarding the expired pens, just in case Dominic ever has an anaphylactic reaction and for some reason there is a problem with all three of our in-date EpiPens.
+I have therefore taken to hoarding the expired pens, just in case D ever has an anaphylactic reaction and for some reason there is a problem with all three of our in-date EpiPens.
 I appreciate that’s probably a little paranoid.

 An article on the Anaphylaxis Campaign website this week, stated that: